svgeesus/EuroMPE/Duophonic/Panel.md

 ![USB-B](./img/USB-B-receptacle.png)

 Dimensions of external bracket unknown, measure.
-For now assume 34mm wide, 16mm high
+For now assume 34mm wide, 16mm high.
+Actually measures 36.91mm wide, 14.17mm high.

 ![USB-B panel](./img/USB-panel.png)

 Dimensions of PJRC Host cable unknown, but as a placeholder [this cable](https://thepihut.com/products/panel-mount-usb-cable-a-male-to-a-female) has M3 screws 30mm apart, is 38.30 wide and 11.90 high.
+Actual PJRC one is 11.15mm high and 38.85mm wide.
+(33.72 + 24.76) ÷ 2 = 29.24 centers (really?).

 If adding a TRS MIDI input, use a circuit which accepts either Type-A or Type-B, like [this one](https://github.com/kay-lpzw/LPZW_TRS_MIDI/)